-SEE, Balkans: Countries of Western Balkans will become net importers of electricity by 2018-2023 says Pippa Gallop CEE Bankwatch coordinator23.
-March 2015. / SEE Energy News
+SEE, Balkans: Countries of Western Balkans will become net importers of electricity by 2018-2023 says Pippa Gallop CEE Bankwatch coordinator, SEE Energy News

 If no new capacity is built in the Western Balkans except that which is already under construction or near construction, and nothing is decommissioned except that which is already announced, then the region will become a net importer of electricity starting somewhere between 2018-2023, depending on demand levels.
 In the medium demand scenario, by 2020 the region will need to start importing electricity and by 2024 would import around 15%, says Pippa Gallop, Research Co ordinator from CEE Bankwatch Network in an interview for Serbia Energy magazine.

 Ambitious of Balkan gov to work on new coal TPPs are projecting electricity exports, what are the risks and how realistic are the plans?
 Are the TSO capacities enough for all export oriented electricity?

 Across the Western Balkans as a whole, by 2024, if all the planned electricity generation projects are implemented and demand growth is low, the region will have a 56% electricity surplus, led by Bosnia and Herzegovina and Serbia.
 The other countries have a much lower potential contribution to the regional surplus, but compared to their domestic demand, their export potential is substantial.

 Since many other countries in the vicinity are projected to have surpluses, such as Romania, Bulgaria, the rest of the EU, and Ukraine, any electricity exported from the Western Balkans will have to be competitively priced if it is to find a market.
 This brings with it the danger that some of the plants will be uneconomic to run and will end up as so-called ‘stranded assets’.